dendory/connix/README.txt

         Return the error message after an exception.
 Must be used in an 'except' statement.

     form()
         Return the GET and POST variables in a CGI application.
+(DEPRECATED)

     guid(length=16)
         Return a unique ID based on the machine, current time in milliseconds, and random number.